 Travelers to Maui County from any destination outside of Maui County:

 - Must complete: Hawaii’s mandatory travel & health form here.

-- Must provide: a negative pre-departure test to be exempt from Hawaii’s 14-day mandatory travel quarantine.
+- Must provide: a negative pre-departure test result ON ARRIVAL to be exempt from Hawaii’s 14-day mandatory travel quarantine.

 To request a quarantine exemption: